-Analysis: In AC 2019-2020, the target was met on four out of five assessment assignments.
-Based on the analysis of AC 2019-2020 results, in AC 2020-2021, the department reviewed its curriculum to incorporate more research requirements as well as an increased number of learning opportunities for proper source citation occurring earlier in program courses.
+Analysis: In AC 2020-2021, the target was met on four out of five assessment assignments.
+Based on the analysis of AC 2020-2021 results, in AC 2021-2022, the department reviewed its curriculum to incorporate more research work and instruction regarding properly citing sources in courses occurring earlier in the program.

-As a result, in AC 2020-2021, the target was met on four out of five assessment assignments.
+As a result, in AC 2021-2022, the target was met on four out of five assessment assignments.
 Students were to write a thoughtful, cogent essay about the evolution of the First Amendment and its place in a democratic society, especially as it concerns journalism and other forms of media.
 Students were asked to provide evidence of their knowledge of the First Amendment's historical roots and how the First Amendment impacts their professional and personal lives.
-The course average was 19.7 out 25 points or 79%.
+The course average was 20.46 out of 25 points or 82%.
 Overall, students demonstrated basic skills about how to conduct research and critically analyze information.
-In addition, the research component of this assignment showed averaged 7.9 points out of 10 (or 79%), indicating basic research skills.
+In addition, the research component of this assignment showed averaged 8.2 points out of 10 (or 83%), indicating basic research skills.

-Decision: In AC 2020-2021, the target was met on four out of five assessment assignments.
-Based on the analysis of the AC 2020-2021 results, and to drive improvement in AC 2021-2022, the department will incorporate more research work and instruction on properly citing sources in courses occurring earlier in the program.
+Decision: In AC 2021-2022, the target was met on four out of five assessment assignments.
+Based on the analysis of the AC 2021-2022 results, and to drive improvement in AC 2022-2023, the department will coordinate with faculty to include additional research assignments in both COMM core and COMM concentration classes taking place throughout the curriculum so students will be proficient in research methods, citations, and source analysis by the time they arrive in COMM 4700.